 In the late nineteenth and early twentieth centuries, the British Empire ruled over so much of the Muslim-majority world that it is perhaps not surprising that imperial administrators used the lens of Islam to characterize the lands they governed.
 The Anglo-Muhammadan courts of British India, for example, uniformly deployed Islamic law to settle disputes among the subcontinent’s Muslims, despite their diversity.
 (The courts also helped to divide Muslims from the members of India’s other religions.)

-Muslims under British rule, meanwhile, cultivated solidarity among members of
+Muslims under British rule, meanwhile, cultivated solidarity among members of the faith to counter the ideas

 Loading, please wait...